andycandrea/words/README.md

     by George Saunders

     Regardless of your affiliation, there will always be other people at each and every other point along the political spectrum.
-Disagreement--even complete and total disagreement--is inevitable.
+Disagreement—even complete and total disagreement—is inevitable.
 In this article, Saunders attempts to form a bridge between the two major American political parties during the 2016 election.
 While I don't believe he's entirely successful, I felt that he came closer than most.